 Artwork and design must be original.
 Inappropriate content will be disqualified (including use of identifiable brands).

 Submitting Your Contest Entry

-Congratulations to the 2017 Streams & Stormwater Video Competition award winners!
-Winners were announced at the 10th Anniversary of the Environmental Awards in April 2017.
+Congratulations to the 2018 Capture it!
+Stormwater Arts Contest winners!
+Winners were announced at the 11th Annual Environmental Awards in March.

 Video Winner - "Stormwater Video" by Ryann Bauguess, Rachel Young, and Kira Badrova